 This webpage will help Hawaii residents understand assisted living, home care, and adult day care costs on each island.
 It also discusses the payment options and financial assistance programs available to help in caring for the elderly, whether in residential care, in the community, or in the home.

-As of 2018, Hawaii states that in order to qualify for Medicaid as a disabled or elderly person, one must be a resident at least 65 years of age, or under 65 and disabled.
-The monthly income limit is set at $1,198 for an individual, and the asset limit is $2,000.
-Certain assets are considered exempt, such as the individual’s home (up to $878,000 in value), household appliances/furnishings, wedding/engagement rings, a primary vehicle, and a burial spot.
+As of 2023, in order to qualify for Medicaid as a disabled or elderly person in Hawaii, one must be a resident at least 65 years of age, or under 65 and disabled.
+The monthly income limit is set at $1,398 for an individual, and the asset limit is $2,000.
+Certain assets are considered exempt, such as the individual’s home (up to $1,033,000 in equity), household appliances/furnishings, wedding/engagement rings, a primary vehicle, and a burial spot.

-Given the big jump in pricing between Honolulu and the rest of Hawaii, there is good reason to contact multiple providers to find affordable care.
+Given that pricing can vary even within the same geographic region, there is good reason to contact multiple providers to find affordable care.
 Taking into account the difficulties of moving from island to island, one should consider home care services over assisted living or nursing home care in order to find a plan that may be more affordable.

 To assist families with the process, our organization includes a free service that pairs an individual’s or family’s specific care needs with senior care providers in their price range and in their constrained geographic area.
 Click here for help in finding affordable care.